apache/singa-doc/docs-site/docs/download.md

   * New examples
     - Add one cifar-10 distributed CNN example for benchmarking the performance of the distributed training.
-    - Add one large CNN example for training with a dataset from the filesysetm.
+    - Add one large CNN example for training with a dataset from the filesystem.
   * Enhance distributed training
     - Improve the data augmentation module for faster distributed training.
     - Add device synchronization for more accurate time measurements during the distributed